ChristianGebhardt/MFA/README.md

 The program includes an example flow network that can be loaded.

 ## To develop the program with Eclipse:
+* Install git on the computer and chose a project folder
-* Checkout the GitHub project (https://github.com/ChristianGebhardt/MFA)
+* Checkout the GitHub project:
+    + open a git bash in the project folder (right click > 'Git Bash Here')
+    + initialize the repository with the command:`git init`
+    + clone the repository with the command:`git clone https://github.com/ChristianGebhardt/MFA.git`
 * Install a Java development kit (JDK) - minimum version required: 1.7.0, recommended version: 1.8.0
 * Install Eclipse - minimum version required: 4.2 (Juno), recommended version: 4.6 (Neon)
-* Open the project in Eclipse: 'Open project from file system ...' (to check)
+* Open the project in Eclipse: 'File' > 'Open project from file system ...' (to check)
 * Add library `jgraphx.jar` in folder <em>lib</em> to build path: 'Build Path' > 'Configure Build Path...' > 'Libraries' > 'Add External JARs...' (or update path to the file with 'Edit...')
 * Update path to the resource files in package `resources`: right click on file > 'Properties' > 'Edit...'